 A Read operation internal pointer can start at any memory location from 00h through FEh, when the Address Byte is 00h through FEh respectively.
 But it starts at location 100h if the Address Byte is FFh.

-When reading any of the control registers 1, 2, 3, or 4, the Data Bytes are always the content of the corresponding nonvolatile cells, even if bit NV1234 is "0" (See "Control and Status Register Format").
+When reading any of the control registers 1, 2, 3, or 4, the Data Bytes are always the content of the corresponding nonvolatile cells, even if bit NV1234 is "0".
+See "Control and Status Registers" on page 9.